xnhl/fan-mail/README.md

 			</li>
 		</ul>
 	</li>
-	<li>It seems probable that the racism repository was the thing that set off these recent attacks, and that BLM / "anti-racist" / "anti-fascist" types could be involved and/or responsible.
+	<li>It seems probable that the <a href="https://github.com/xnhl/racism" target="_blank">racism</a> repository was the thing that set off these recent attacks, and that BLM / "anti-racist" / "anti-fascist" types could be involved and/or responsible.
 		<ul>
-			<li>In addition to the racism repository, I'm fairly certain that my riots repository has been viewed and cloned many times by leftists / woke cultists / social justice warriors / black lives matter / antifa (so-called "anti-fascist") types, and that they may have chosen to target me as they do to anyone who dares to disagree with any of their views and/or expose their violence, ignorance, racism, hypocrisy, terrorism, LARPing / cosplaying, childishness / tantrums, and (ironically) fascist actions/tendencies.
+			<li>In addition to the <a href="https://github.com/xnhl/racism" target="_blank">racism</a> repository, I'm fairly certain that my <a href="https://github.com/xnhl/riots" target="_blank">riots</a> repository has been viewed and cloned many times by leftists / woke cultists / social justice warriors / black lives matter / antifa (so-called "anti-fascist") types, and that they may have chosen to target me as they do to anyone who dares to disagree with any of their views and/or expose their violence, ignorance, racism, hypocrisy, terrorism, <a href="https://en.wikipedia.org/wiki/Live_action_role-playing_game" target="_blank">LARP</a>ing / <a href="https://en.wikipedia.org/wiki/Cosplay" target="_blank">cosplaying</a>, childishness / tantrums, and (ironically) fascist actions/tendencies.
 			<ul>
 				<li>
 					<details>